bocoup/gaia-notes/getting-started.md

 `/Applications/B2G.app/Contents/MacOS/b2g-bin`.
 Do yourself a favor and add that to your $PATH - either in your `.bashrc` or `.bash_profile` depending on your setup.
 Linux users, too.
 If you don't know how to do this, google "linux add to PATH" or "osx add to PATH".
+On OSX I had to add the directory to my Path, not b2g-bin itself.
 Moving foward, this document will assume you've done this.
 If you haven't, you can replace `b2g-bin` with the full path.

 So, now, you should be able to run `b2g-bin` and see a small, black window